ph4r05/devblog/_posts/2019-10-08-remote-jupyter-notebook.markdown

 The packages should be either installed via pip or placed to the same folder where the notebook / jupyter runs from (i.e., where you start `jupyter.sh` script).

 If you change the python code outside the notebook (e.g., package update) you need to restart the Jupyter kernel (e.g., via web interface) so Jupyter loads new code version.

+### Troubleshooting

+*SSL module could not be compiled*

+Try: `echo $LIBRARY_PATH` to make sure you have `openssl-1.1.1` as the first element on this path.
+Unload all other openssl versions present.

 ### Summary